Omar-Seba/Hrflowai-interview/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-To test this react app I created for HrFlow.ai
+## To test this react app I created for HrFlow.ai

 #### `npm install`